 Creative destruction has become our new favourite buzzword.
 It also aptly describes this new wave or phenomenon of Crypto-mania driven by the blockchain and its shining star – the Bitcoin.

-Suddenly, risk-averse people who normally would not bat an eye at trading in normal shares(stocks) or any high-risk investment for that matter, are now pondering, asking and investigating means with which they too can cash in on the digitally induced bonanza.
+Suddenly, people who normally would not bat an eye at trading are now asking how to invest in Crypto.

-One must admit that even though like anything else that goes up, and very abruptly and abnormally, it will eventually come tumbling down – like the big dot.com bubble that burst and left many in dire straits after they over-indulged in overvalued tech companies.
+We must note that anything that goes up very abruptly and abnormally – eventually comes tumbling down.
+The same way the big dot.com bubble burst and left many in dire straits after they over-indulged in overvalued tech companies.

-Where this point lies – no one knows and we even now recently have the likes of an ironically vocal skeptic – the dubious Ponzi-scammer dubbed ‘the Wolf of Wall Street’ himself Joel Belmont, weighing in and pre-empting a crash.
+We even had the likes of an ironical skeptic – the dubious Ponzi-scammer dubbed ‘the Wolf of Wall Street’ Joel Belmont.
+He attempted to pre-empt a crash of Bitcoin.

-The funny thing is, most of the critics are those who have not invested themselves and are perhaps suffering from a case of sour-grapes or simply don’t understand the mechanisms of how it works to even get involved.
+The funny thing is, however, most of the critics are people who have not invested themselves.
+Perhaps they suffer from a case of ‘sour grapes’ or they simply don’t understand how it works to even get involved.

-Doubt is prompted by fear of an unknown and while most investors themselves don’t understand the complex algorithms that went into designing the blockchain – it is here to stay even if the ever-climbing in
+Doubt is prompted by fear of an unknown.
+Most investors themselves don’t understand the complex algorithms that went into designing the blockchain.
+However, it is proving to be resilient and gaining intrinsic value by the day.

-value Bitcoin crashes.
-Bitcoin, hovering around the $17 000 after breaking its latest resistance level, is now poised to reach the 20K mark at the time of writing this.
+Bitcoin (at the time of writing), which was hovering around $17000 after breaking its latest resistance level, and poised to reach the $20000-mark.

-Creative destruction does not just have a way of re-inventing a wheel but does so completely to make the previous version look ancient very quickly.
-So while Bitcoins and its financial furore might not even last long, it, however, has brought about it add-ons or spill-over effects.
+Creative destruction does not result in the reinventing of the wheel.
+It does, however, make the previous version look ancient very quickly.
+So while Bitcoins may not even last long, it has brought about its add-ons or spill-over effects.

-There are now hundreds of Cryptocurrencies out there – and while not all and most will not get to realize huge price surges like that of Bitcoin, Ethereum or recently Dash, Monero, and Litecoin, they are all trading and being mined in some form or another.
+There are now hundreds of cryptocurrencies.
+While not all and most will not experience huge price surges like that of Bitcoin, Ethereum, or recently Dash, they are still in circulation.

-The spill-over effect includes the creation jobs for new entrepreneurs, gamers, and developers across the globe.
+One of the spill-over effect includes the creation of jobs for new entrepreneurs, gamers, and developers across the globe.

-Though it might be too late for investors to delve into the above-mentioned ‘big boys of crypto’, institutions are constantly (if not daily) developing blockchain products.
+Though it might be too late for investors to delve into the above-mentioned ‘big boys of crypto’, institutions are constantly developing blockchain solutions.

 The fact of the matter is that the use and process of a blockchain makes sense and will, and is in the process of removing the old currency system.

-Think about the big picture, the blockchain technology will also now enable anyone or any institution smart enough to copy or modify a part the anonymously written code.
-Blockchain pretty much is open-source, so anyone smart enough can create their own.
+Think about the big picture, the blockchain technology will allow you or any institution smart enough to copy or modify a part of the anonymously written code.
+Blockchain is open-source, so anyone smart enough can create their own.

-There can now be a Crypto for shopping, for buying cars, for getting your contract -based salary timeously paid by a multi-national company irrespective of where you are based or paying for using Internet services (IOT).
+We can now have Crypto for shopping, for buying cars; getting your salary paid by a multi-national company irrespective of where you are based; or paying for using Internet services (IoT).

-Like Lego blocks (excuse the pun), this technology can enable one to find creative ways to monetize a cryptocurrency to serve any purpose and provide a secure and lightning-quick means to transfer funds.
+This technology can enable one to find creative ways to monetize a cryptocurrency to serve any purpose.
+This while providing a secure and lightning-quick means to transfer funds.

 Litecoin and Dash boast amazing speeds of under 10 seconds to complete international money transfers.